lizmat/articles/5to6-exceptions.md

 Failure is an option
 ====================
-In Perl 5, you either need to prepare for a possible exception (by using `eval`, or some version of `try` when using a CPAN module).
+In Perl 5, you either need to prepare for a possible exception by using `eval`, or some version of `try` when using a CPAN module.
 In Perl 6 you can do the same with `try`, as we've seen earlier here.

 But Perl 6 also has another option: